 To mark the UN International Day for the Elimination of Violence Against Women, the Minister for Justice and Equality last month published a Command Paper for a Bill for an Act specifically dedicated to offences relating to domestic abuse.
 The huntsville injury lawyer, standalone and consolidated piece of legislation seeks to enshrine in law the protection of victims of domestic abuse.
+You should learn more at The Hogle Law Firm in Mesa blog

 The consultation process for the Command Paper will run for a period of 6 weeks and will conclude at midday on Wednesday 13th January 2021.

-The scope of those who are captured as victims or offenders in this legislation is also wider and the offence may be committed whether or not the behaviour causes harm or not.
+The scope of those who are captured as victims or offenders in this legislation is also wider and the offence may be committed whether or not the behavior causes harm or not.
 Additionally, the fact that harm is not required does not mean that evidence of harm cannot be brought before the court.

 The new powers will include domestic abuse protection notices and orders.
 Notices are issued by police officers of at least the rank of Chief Inspector where the officer believes that the person has been abusive to a personally connected person and that the notice is necessary to protect that person from abuse or the risk of abuse.
 Before issuing a notice, the officer must take into account a number of issues including the welfare of any child and the opinion of the victim.
 A domestic abuse protection order is a court issued version of the notice made on application or as a part of other proceedings (including family, criminal and civil actions).
 The application for an order may be made by the person for whose protection the order is sought or by the Commissioner of Police.